Killarney Springs

 Killarney Springs was a leisure park situated near Bude in Cornwall.

 The park was established in 1990, and opened for the 1991 summer season.
 The park had an indoor adventure play centre, a boating lake, a tobogganing slope, go karts, bumper boats and an assault course.
 In 2005, a new range of attractions were brought to the park with the 'Family Fun Fair', which featured a log flume, a rollercoaster and bumper cars.

 The park closed after its 2006 season because of breaches of its planning permission.
-The recent additions of a roller coaster and log flume were not approved by North Cornwall District Council.
-Since the parks closure it has been derelict with some parts of the site being demolished.
+The recent additions of a roller coaster and log flume had not been approved by North Cornwall District Council.
+Since the park's closure it has been derelict, with some parts of the site being demolished.
 The land has since been granted planning permission for a large Huf Haus development.